 We think it’s very important for each person to have one-on-one time with a dedicated therapist.
 Your therapist will listen to you, learn from you, and ultimately help you heal wounded parts of your inner self.
 When you develop or increase your sense of personal well-being, your process of change becomes easier, and interpersonal relationships improve.
 As sessions continue, growth becomes evident and comes as a natural result of therapy.

 Group processing can be a deeply enlightening part of treatment and recovery.
 Gathered with your peers, you can express feelings and emotions with those who can relate to you.
 This opens the door to new points of view and helps you foster your relational skills.
 Skywood’s groups, led by a therapist, are focused on encouragement and helpful feedback in a safe, supportive atmosphere.

-We consider yoga to be a gem in the recovery world because it provides you with a chance to reconnect with your body in peaceful way.
+We consider yoga to be a gem in the recovery world because it provides you with a chance to reconnect with your body in a peaceful way.
 The practice of yoga can benefit anyone, but specific yoga techniques can be particularly useful in detoxification and rehabilitation.
-These include breath control, certain postures or poses, relaxation and meditation.
+These include breath control, certain postures or poses, relaxation, and meditation.
 Simply learning to breathe consciously can positively impact your treatment and recovery process.
 Yoga is a holistic piece of our program that everyone can appreciate.